 Lace up your running (or walking) shoes and start the Thanksgiving festivities early with a new tradition — a turkey trot!
-It’s a great way to spend time with friends and family before a busy day of activities and a turkey dinner.
+While this year's trot might be a little different (virtual race anyone?) it’s a great way to get active before a busy day of activities and a turkey dinner.
 And as an added bonus: Most turkey trots benefit charities, so you’ll get your heart pumping while supporting a good cause.

 Typically, Thanksgiving Day races are the length of a 5K (3.1 miles) and are held in communities across the country.
 If running three miles seems daunting, some events offer one-mile “fun runs” instead.
 Not ready to run?
 No problem — these family-friendly events are perfect for any fitness level and welcome runners, joggers and walkers alike.

 If you’ve committed to your first turkey trot and are unsure of what to expect or how to prepare, we’ve got you covered.
 Check out our complete guide to your first turkey trot — and remember, having fun is the most important part!

 Whether you’re walking or running, listen to your body and make healthy choices before heading to the start line.
 For shorter distances, such as a 5K, a light snack or meal should do the trick if your stomach is growling pre-race.
 And if you want to save a full meal until after the race, no problem, just be sure to snack before so you don’t get too hungry, be mindful of your portions and make healthy choices after your trot.

 If you’re up early and want to enjoy breakfast before the event, Jenny Craig RD, Briana Rodriquez, recommends eating at least two hours prior and choosing something light and nutritious that you regularly eat to avoid any stomach issues on course.
 If you’re a Jenny Craig member, your consultant can help you pick the best breakfast.